 The net promoter score (NPS) is a metric that can help show a company’s performance.
 It is based on one survey question asked to customers, clients, or employees.
 Even if you’re not familiar with NPS, you’ve likely participated in a few NPS surveys.
 It’s the question asking how likely you are to recommend a business to a friend or colleague on a numeric scale of 0 to 10; 10 being extremely likely and 0 being not likely at all.

 We’ve all seen this question but rarely recognize it for what it is.
-According to ClearlyRated, “the concept was created by Fred Reichheld at Bain & Company and Satmetrix, and was later introduced as the Net Promoter® Score methodology in 2003 when Fred published an article in the Harvard Business Review – ‘The One Number You Need to Grow’.”
+According to ClearlyRated, “the concept was created by Fred Reichheld at Bain & Company and Satmetrix, and was later introduced as the Net Promoter Score methodology in 2003 when Fred published an article in the Harvard Business Review – ‘The One Number You Need to Grow’.”

 When asked about the importance of NPS, ClearlyRated CEO, Eric Gregg said, “Over the last seven years, I’ve seen NPS shift from a “nice to have” metric to a required metric for many staffing firms – it’s now something that hiring managers and job seekers are expecting, and often, requiring.
 NPS allows firms to help tell their service story and the impact they are making in the industry in a measurable way, and is a metric that is easily shared and translated.”

-Benefits to Utilizing NPS
+Benefits of Utilizing NPS

 Measuring NPS helps customers, clients, and employees, but it doesn’t stop there.
-It’s also beneficial to the company to track their scores.
+It’s also beneficial to the company to track its scores.
 Every staffing company wants to know what they are doing well and where they may need to improve.
 There are many advantages to getting feedback from your fans – and critics!

 As mentioned above, people research a lot online and hold others’ opinions in high regard.
 With a simple question, you can easily provide a voice to the experience.
 Did you know that three out of four candidates feel that negative staffing firm reviews dissuade them from applying for an open position?
 People’s experiences matter.